Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: -User Gaussian MAC with Minimum Energy Rate

-\end{definition} Note that the minimum energy rate constraint $b$ requires in particular that:
+\end{definition} Note that the minimum energy rate constraint $b$ requires in particular that

-Often, increasing the energy transmission rate implies decreasing the information transmission rates and \emph{vice versa}.
-An important notion to characterize the fundamental limits on this information-energy trade-off is the \emph{information-energy capacity region} defined as follows: \begin{definition}[Information-Energy Capacity Region] The information-energy capacity region $\set{E}_b (\SNR_{11},\SNR_{12},\SNR_{21},\SNR_{22})$ of the G-MAC with minimum energy rate constraint $b$ is the closure of all achievable information-energy rate triplets $(R_1, R_2, B)$. \end{definition} The information-energy capacity region $\set{E}_b (\SNR_{11},\SNR_{12},\SNR_{21},\SNR_{22})$ is described by the following theorem. \begin{theorem}[Information-Energy Capacity Region with Minimum Energy Constraint $b$] The information-energy capacity region $\set{E}_b (\SNR_{11},\SNR_{12},\SNR_{21},\SNR_{22})$ is the set of all information-energy rate triplets $(R_1, R_2, B)$ that satisfy
+Often, increasing the energy transmission rate implies decreasing the information transmission rates and \emph{vice-versa}.
+An important notion to characterize the fundamental limits on this information-energy trade-off is the \emph{information-energy capacity region} defined as follows: \begin{definition}[Information-Energy Capacity Region] The information-energy capacity region $\set{E}(K,b)$ of the\GMAC is the closure of all achievable information-energy rate tuples $(R_1, \dots,R_K, B)$. \end{definition} The information-energy capacity region $\set{E} (K,b)$ is described by the following theorem. \begin{theorem}[Information-Energy Capacity Region] The information-energy capacity region $\set{E}(K,b)$ of the \GMAC is the set of all information-energy rate tuples $(R_1, \dots,R_K, B)$ that satisfy